 2004-2007 Buick Rainier Air Lines- tubes that run from a compressor to the air which carry pressurized air to the air bags in order to adjust the height of the vehicle, respectively.

 Compressor Assembly- creates/sends pressurized to active suspension components.
 When the air suspension starts leaking, the compressor/pump starts working harder to try to keep the system inflated.
 By the time air suspension leaks down completely, sitting the vehicle on its tires, the compressor will either have failed or be well on its way to full failure.
-Buying replacement struts and taking the time to install them only to find out the compressor still needs to be replaced can be very frustrating, time-consuming, and expensive.

 2004-2007 Buick Rainier Dryer- prevents moisture build-up inside of air suspension parts.